anki-code/xontrib-ergopack/README.md

 xpip install -U xontrib-ergopack
 ```

+* [argcomplete](https://github.com/anki-code/xontrib-argcomplete) - Tab completion of python and xonsh scripts.
 * [back2dir](https://github.com/anki-code/xontrib-back2dir) - Return to the most recently used directory when starting xonsh shell.
-* [argcomplete](https://github.com/anki-code/xontrib-argcomplete) - Tab completion of python and xonsh scripts.
 * [output_search](https://github.com/tokenizer/xontrib-output-search) -  Get words from the previous command output for the next command.
+Not activated by default.
 * [pipeliner](https://github.com/anki-code/xontrib-pipeliner) - Let your pipe lines flow thru the Python code.
 * [sh](https://github.com/anki-code/xontrib-sh) - Paste and run commands from bash, zsh, fish, tcsh in xonsh shell.
 * [autoxsh](https://github.com/Granitosaurus/xonsh-autoxsh) - Automatically execution of `.autoxsh` xonsh script after entering into the directory.
 Not activated by default.
 * [history_encrypt](https://github.com/anki-code/xontrib-history-encrypt) - History backend that can encrypt the xonsh shell commands history.
 Not activated by default.
-* [xontrib-clp](https://github.com/anki-code/xontrib-clp) - Copy output to clipboard.
+* [clp](https://github.com/anki-code/xontrib-clp) - Copy output to clipboard.
 Cross-platform.
-* [xontrib-cmd-durations](https://github.com/jnoortheen/xontrib-cmd-durations) - Show long running commands durations in prompt with option to send notification when terminal is not focused.
+* [cmd-durations](https://github.com/jnoortheen/xontrib-cmd-durations) - Show long running commands durations in prompt with option to send notification when terminal is not focused.

 ## Onepath xontribs